 After more than seven long months of hard, sometimes hostile, political and public debate an historic reform of the United States healthcare system is now a done deal.
 President Barack Obama has gotten back his political mojo and helped deliver what is bound to be the most important legacy of his presidency.
 Many former United States presidents tried and failed to pin a bell on this huge, bloated beast that is our national healthcare system.
 Simply proposing minor changes engender such deep and raw emotions on both sides of the divide – those in favor of deep reform with the aim of finally reaching a system of universal healthcare, and those who think that the American healthcare system is the best in the world and should not be tinkered with at all .

-How can a progressive liberal president package and sell his healthcare reform proposal when years of mental conditioning have resulted in any and all approaches to fixing this system being viewed as committing medical sacrilege and immediately create public panic and confusion stoking fears that the resulting system would be more expensive and not in the best interests of the American people?
+How can a progressive liberal president package and sell his healthcare reform proposal when years of mental conditioning have resulted in any and all approaches to fixing this system is viewed as committing medical sacrilege that immediately create public panic and confusion, stoking fears that the resulting system would be more expensive and not in the best interests of the American people?

-And for all the Republican Party’s talking points about the Obama healthcare plan tagging it as “socialism,” “a government take-over” and “death panels” the truth of the matter is that it is neither radical or reckless.
-Still, this historic healthcare reform will make a huge improvement to the present wasteful system.
+And for all the Republican Party’s talking points about the Obama healthcare plan tagging it as “socialism,” “a government take-over” and “death panels” the truth of the matter is that it is neither radical nor reckless.
+Still, this historic healthcare reform will be a huge improvement over the present wasteful system.
 And it would cover an estimated 32 million people that jam up our emergency rooms for medical care because they do not have health insurance.
 This place our hospitals in an acutely difficult position of having to provide unreimbursed and uncompensated health care.

-As a lawmaker I know that this is one of the caused many of our hospitals in New York State to be on the financially failing list.
-In order to stay opened they have had to cut services that in turn help to devalue the quality of healthcare delivered to many communities.
+As a lawmaker I know that this is what caused many of our hospitals in New York State to be now on the financially failing list.
+In order to stay opened they have had to cut services that in turn helped to devalue the quality of healthcare delivered to many communities.
 Moreover, the Obama Plan will end the practice of excluding those with pre-existing conditions; and offer subsidies to families and small businesses toward their purchase of health insurance policies.
 This is thoughtful, progressive healthcare reform by any standard.

 But as President Obama himself explained this is a great first step but not a permanent fix by any means.
 The U.S. healthcare system wastes about a trillion dollars a year, is riddled with waste and duplication of services, and subject to abuse by people intent on gaming the system.
 It was and is necessary to reform it albeit in an incremental fashion.

 In the future, more reform efforts will have to tackle the issue of the prohibitive cost of American healthcare.
-While there is still an ongoing debate over if it is the best in the world all are in agreement that it is the most costly and is having a negative drag on the U.S. economy.
-I am optimistic that we can deal with this problem even though there are many special interests that would oppose any change to the system.
+While there is still an ongoing debate over if our healthcare system is the best in the world all are in agreement that it is the most expensive and is having a negative drag on the U.S. economy.
+I am optimistic that we can deal with this problem even though there are many special interests groups that would oppose any change to the system.
 President Obama demonstrated that he was up to the task of swimming against the political tide and working around Republican obstructionism to get this important and historic legislation passed.